The Banking Regulation Review: Denmark

 Requirements applicable to large shareholdings of Danish banks are set out in Sections 61 to 63 of the FBA and an executive order issued pursuant thereto, both of which implement the Acquisitions Directive into Danish law.

 The acquisition of a qualifying interest in a Danish bank is subject to the prior approval of the FSA.
 A qualifying interest is a direct or indirect ownership of 10 per cent or more of the capital or the voting rights, or ownership of an interest that provides the opportunity to exercise significant influence on the management of the bank.
-Prior approval is also required in the event that an additional acquisition results in a qualifying interest that equals or exceeds a threshold of 20, 33 or 50 per cent, respectively, of the share capital or voting rights, or results in the bank becoming a subsidiary undertaking.
+Prior approval is also required in the event that an additional acquisition results in a qualifying interest that equals or exceeds a threshold of 20 per cent, 33 per cent or 50 per cent, respectively, of the share capital or voting rights, or results in the bank becoming a subsidiary undertaking.

-The approval procedure under Danish law is similar to that set out in the Acquisitions Directive, except that the FSA is required to provide an answer to an applicant within a total of 80 business days (60 business days plus an additional 10 business days plus another additional 10 business days, the latter two only if additional information is required).
+The approval procedure under Danish law is similar to that set out in the Acquisitions Directive, except that the FSA is required to provide an answer to an applicant within a total of 80 business days (60 business days plus an additional 10 business days plus another 10 business days, the latter two only if additional information is required).

 The FSA may withdraw the acquired voting rights if the requirements for prior notification and approval are not complied with by the person or entity acquiring the qualifying interest.
 Similarly, the FSA may withdraw the acquired voting rights and is authorised to impose administrative sanctions if a qualifying interest has been acquired without approval from the FSA.

 In addition to the investor notification requirement, banks are subject to a notification requirement when an investor acquires an interest in a bank and, as a result, meets the above-mentioned thresholds.
-Banks are also required to submit a list to the FSA every February, showing holders of qualified interests and the percentage they hold.
+Banks are also required to submit a list to the FSA every February, detailing holders of qualified interests and the percentage they hold.

 ii Transfers of banking business